nefarius/Nefarius.Legacy.DataProtector/README.md

 and share the user session via cookie that gets decrypted via the DB-backed keys.

 > [!CAUTION]
 > The table name `DataProtectionKeys` is hard-coded and will be created automatically if missing.
-Make sure, that your DB does not already have a table with that name and different schema or an exception will be thrown.
+> Ensure that your DB does not already have a table with that name and different schema or an exception will be thrown.

 ### ASP.NET Core (.NET 8)